a20r/mesa/README.md

 - [*Override*] `Check`: an optional function to check the output of the target function
 - [*Override*] `Cleanup`: an optional function to execute after the test case finishes

-Note: You can define global `BeforeCall`, `Check`, and `Cleanup` functions in `MethodMesa` and `FunctionMesa`, but you can also override them in individual test cases by defining the same functions in the `MethodCase` or `FunctionCase` instance.

 ### Example
 ```go
 func Add(a, b int) int {